rafaeldelboni/paro/README.md

   - [x] Option to override host name from config (-B --hostname)
   - [x] Add defaults to the internal settings structure if nothing is defined
   - [x] Read .dotfile folder(s) and files structure and store it
+  - [x] Consider multiple dotfiles folders configuration and reorganize file list (-a --add-dir)
   - [x] Consider ignore files and filters then from the list (-x --exclude)
+  - [x] Consider .dot files and filters then from the list
   - [ ] Consider inclusion list for extra files and reorganize file list (-i --include)
-  - [ ] Consider multiple dotfiles folders configuration and reorganize file list (-a --add-dir)
   - [ ] Consider tags and tag folders and reorganize file list (-t --tag)
   - [ ] Consider hosts and host folders and reorganize file list
   - [ ] Dialog to ask to override existing files if already exists in your home directory but does not match the file in your dotfiles directory